chetstone/chetstone.github.io/README.md

 This github repo (chetstone.github.io) is the working code for acme.dewachen.org.

-The digital ocean clone is at /usr/share/nginx/site (linked to ~/site) and is the working code for couch.dewachen.org.
+The gesar clone is at /opt/homebrew/var/www/chetstone.github.io  (linked to ~/prj/dewachenapp) and is the working code for c2.dewachen.org (192.168.108.75) and c3.dewachen.org (10.147.17.212).
+These sites are only available on the local LAN or via zerotier.

-When developing, best to work directly on docean, using emacs in a terminal window (X emacs or tramp are both slow).
+When developing, best to work directly on gesar.

-Go to the Cloudflare dashboard, select Dewachen, go to the Caching Configuration page and turn on development mode.
-Make sure caching is disabled in the test browser.
 I found Chrome works a lot better than Safari for me.

 Push the changes to github, which will update acme.dewachen.org.
-(Currently I couldn't push directly from docean to github.
-Had to fetch the latest on Serendipity and then push to there.)

-When done, purge the cloudflare cache.

 NOTE:
 When adding new data series, add it here before adding it to the database.
 This component does not handle unknown data.